redFrik/udk12-Back_to_basics/udk141016/README.md

 ```
 it will just print out 2000 values.

-this example draws a line from 0,0 to the middle of the window. the x ending position is set by the sin function.
+this example on the other hand draws a line from 0,0 to the middle of the window. the x ending position is set by the sin function.
 ```
 int i= 0;
 void setup() {